WGLab/doc-ANNOVAR/docs/user-guide/filter.md

 **For variant identifiers**:

 * snp142: dbSNP version 142
-* avsnp142: an abbreviated version of dbSNP 142 with left-normalization by ANNOVAR developers.
-(Please check the download page for the latest version)
+* avsnp142 (obselete): an abbreviated version of dbSNP 142 with left-normalization by ANNOVAR developers.
+* avsnp151: an abbreviated version of dbSNP 151 with left-normalization by ANNOVAR developers.

 ## 1000 Genomes Project (2015 Aug) annotations